joelangeway/learning-java/010-WhatDoesAllThatCrapMean.md

 There is almost never a good reason to use `private`.
 Some books use it casually as an easier to explain example.
 When something is `private`, that generally means it is only visible inside the one class it is declared in.
 It can never be extended or fixed without changing the source code of that very class.

 There is almost never a good reason to use `internal`.
-Some books use it casually as an example because it is the default that you get when you omit any accessability from the declaration.
+Some books use it casually as an example because it is the default that you get when you omit any accessibility from the declaration.
 When something is `internal`, that generally means it is only visible inside the original source package that it is declared in.
 It can be extended or fixed by contorting the client code to use the same package names as the source, but that is often terribly confusing.

 ### Inheritance

 When you're just starting out, it may be confusing to think about fixing the behavior of a class without changing the class source file at all.
 This is the great strength of Object Oriented Programming.
-Often times, a class will be used in many, many places, and changing the class will be a horrendous risk because there are too many places that a tiny change might cause an error, or the class will come from some library and changing the source code of the class would be either impossible or inpractical.
+Often times, a class will be used in many, many places, and changing the class will be a horrendous risk because there are too many places that a tiny change might cause an error, or the class will come from some library and changing the source code of the class would be either impossible or impractical.
 But, if we can make a new class, that is just like the original class, but for one little difference, and which we can use anywhere we'd use the original class, that would be much better.
 Inheritance lets us do that.
-It is related to that "abstact" and "interface" stuff breifly mentioned above.
+It is related to that "abstract" and "interface" stuff briefly mentioned above.
 We'll talk about inheritance in detail later.
 For now, just know that `protected` is generally a better choice than `private` or `internal`.

 ##Why does a class have a name?